nanxstats/hdnom-app/include/help.md

  8. (Optional.)
 Predict overall survival probability for new samples based on the built model using the **Prediction** tab;
  9. Finally, you will be able to download the PDF/HTML/Word reports containing the computation results, and the R model object in the **Report** tab.

+Notes:

-To generate the basic report, you need to at least do 1, 2, 3, and 4; to generate the external validation report, at least do 1, 2, 5, and 6; to generate the model comparison report, at least do 1 and 7.
-To download the R model object, at least do 1 and 2.
+ * To generate the basic report, you need to at least do 1, 2, 3, and 4;

-Once the computation and plotting is finished in one tab, simply click and switch to the next tab to continue.
+ * To generate the external validation report, at least do 1, 2, 5, and 6;
+ * To generate the model comparison report, at least do 1 and 7;
+ * To download the R model object, at least do 1 and 2.
+ * After downloaded the model object, it might be interesting to try <a href="https://github.com/road2stat/hdnom-appmaker" target="_blank">hdnom appmaker</a> to make your own nomogram-based online prediction app.

 ### Feedback